DGKSK8LIFE/News-Article-Templating-System/checklist.md

 8. Working Search System
 9. Working Article Previews that hyperlink to their designated articles
 10. Working Article Previews as Search Results
+11. Articles with dangerous characters are escaped
-11. Articles with dangerous characters are encoded
+12. Articles with dangerous characters are url encoded when hyperlinking

 ## TODO

  - Fix all bugs/Satisfy all feature requests that linger in uncompleted tasks sections (IE: Github issues)
  - Attain eventual goals (contained in README).
- - Make encoded articles route properly and serve data (not give 500)